brockk/clintrials/README.rst

 `cd clintrials`

+You need to put clintrials on your path.
+An easy way to do this is to edit the PYTHONPATH environment variable.
+To do this in Mac or Linux, run

+`export PYTHONPATH=$PYTHONPATH:$(pwd)`

+Or, in Windows run

+`set PYTHONPATH=%PYTHONPATH%;%CD%`

-Fire up a jupyter notebook session for the tutorials using:
+Then, load a jupyter notebook session for the tutorials using:

 `jupyter notebook --notebook-dir=tutorials`

-A browser window should leap into life and you should see the tutorials.
+A browser window should appear and you should see the tutorials.
+Tutorials related to the _Implementing the EffTox Dose-Finding Design in the Matchpoint Trial_ publication are in the `matchpoint` directory.

 Documentation
 ----